gauravinthevalley/gatsby-demo-blog-code/src/pages/2018-01-04-renaming-r-column-in-matrix/index.md

 ## Naming Matrix Rows and Columns in R

-I'm brand new to R. In my quest to become fluent in the statistics aspect of Machine Learning this year, I've ventured toward learning R in all its glory.
+I'm brand new to R. In my quest to become fluent in the statistics and linear algebra aspect of Machine Learning this year, I've ventured toward learning R in all its glory (I might also go with Python/Matlab for the linear algebra aspect).
 As a part of that venture, I bumped into how one could actually give names to rows and columns in R's matrix.

 Here's how to do so: